 However, I will be the first to admit that it is so difficult for me not to become defensive, and so many times I do because I have such a desire for others to understand or at least try to get what these kids have been through.
 What we have all been through… What they continue to go through.
 What we continue to go through… What they will face the rests of their lives… What we will all face the rest of our lives…

-The Lord has given me a voice these past 4 years.
-A voice that can speak too quickly and abruptly at times.
-But, if He hadn’t given me that voice through all of this, where would these kids be today?
+At times, the Lord has given me a chance to speak these past 4 years.
+He’s given me a voice that can speak too quickly and abruptly at times.
+But, if He hadn’t given me those rare opportunities through all of this, where would these kids be today?
 Would they even be alive?
 I know at least two of them most likely would not be if things hadn’t turned out the way they have so far.
 And, just because the others were old enough to open cans of cold ravioli for all of their meals if it was even available, it doesn’t mean they should have had to.
 They just barely survived and have seen and heard more in their short little lives than most adults have seen and heard.
 And, it is way more than just cold ravioli.
 I could spend hours explaining why children often rock back and forth in the floor in the fetal position while screaming and crying.
 I could talk all day about the self abusive behaviors, aggression, or about food hoarding.
 But, sometimes I don’t know if I took all of the time in the world even up until my last breath to explain every last detail if it would change other’s views because they don’t live what we do.
 And, that’s okay.

 But, please be prepared if I get defensive.
 Because I am living it.
 And, so are they.